Wonderland (The Charlatans album): Release and promotion

-"You're So Pretty – We're So Pretty" was announced as the third single from the album for release in March 2002, and then for 8 April; however, three days before release, it was cancelled.
-The band said the single would not be release by a mutual agreement they had with the label.
-A spokesperson on behalf of them said that the band were not satisfied with the DVD version, and delay it until after festival performances later in the year.
-It was planned to feature a radio edit and remix of "You're So Pretty – We're So Pretty", alongside "Room 518" as its B-side; while the 12-inch edition was expected to swap the radio edit of "You're So Pretty – We're So Pretty" for the album version and "Silly Thing" in favor of "Room 518".
+"You're So Pretty – We're So Pretty" was announced as the third single from the album for release in March 2002 and then on 8 April; however, three days before release, it was cancelled.
+The band said the single would not be released under a mutual agreement they had with the label.
+A spokesperson on behalf of them said that the band was not satisfied with the DVD version and delayed it until after festival performances later in the year.
+It was planned to feature a radio edit and remix of "You're So Pretty – We're So Pretty" alongside "Room 518" as its B-side, while the 12-inch edition was expected to swap the radio edit of "You're So Pretty – We're So Pretty" for the album version and "Silly Thing" in favour of "Room 518".
 Later in April 2002, the band performed at the Coachella festival in the US.
 Two months later, they appeared at the Isle of Wight Festival, supported Oasis for a one-off show at Finsbury Park in London, and headlined Glastonbury Festival.
 They played a one-off, homecoming show at the Debating Hall in Manchester on 10 July 2002.
-Initially being planned for 15 July 2002, they released a live album on 22 July 2002, dubbed Live It Like You Love It, which had been recorded during the Manchester date of their December 2001 arena tour.
+Initially planned for 15 July 2002, they released a live album on 22 July 2002, dubbed Live It Like You Love It, which had been recorded during the Manchester date of their December 2001 arena tour.
 A DVD of said tour was in the works, though this never materialised.
-Following a supporting slot for Stereophonics at Slane Castle in Dublin, Ireland in August 2002, the band played three club shows to round out the month.
+Following a supporting slot for Stereophonics at Slane Castle in Dublin, Ireland, in August 2002, the band played three club shows to round out the month.

 Wonderland was re-pressed on vinyl in 2018 through UMC, Universal's catalogue label; Live It Like You Love It received the same treatment in 2020.
-"Love Is the Key" and "A Man Needs to Be Told" were featured on the band's third compilation album Forever: The Singles (2006).
+"Love Is the Key" and "A Man Needs to Be Told" were featured on the band's third compilation album, Forever: The Singles (2006).
 A remake of "You're So Pretty – We're So Pretty", worked on by Martin "Youth" Glover, was released in 2006 and included on that compilation.
 The original version of "You're So Pretty – We're So Pretty", alongside "Ballad of the Band" and the radio edit of "Love Is the Key", was included on their fourth compilation album Collection (2007).
-"Love Is the Key" and "A Man Needs to Be Told" were then featured on their fifth compilation album A Head Full of Ideas (2021).
+"Love Is the Key" and "A Man Needs to Be Told" were then featured on their fifth compilation album, A Head Full of Ideas (2021).
 The box set edition of that compilation included a demo titled "C'mon, C'mon"; the track had been found on a CD at Burgess' mother's house with rough mixes of Wonderland tracks.